Call for proposals: Whiting Public Engagement Fellowships and Seed Grants 2022-23

-The Whiting Public Engagement Fellowship and Seed Grant programs are intended to celebrate and empower early-career faculty who embrace public engagement as part of the scholarly vocation.
-Both programs support ambitious projects infusing into public life the richness, profundity, and nuance that give the humanities their lasting value.
+The Whiting Public Engagement Fellowship and Seed Grant programs are intended to celebrate and empower early-career faculty who embrace public engagement as part of their scholarly vocation.
+Both programs support ambitious projects infusing into public life the richness and nuance that give the humanities their lasting value.
 The stage of a project will determine the relevant program.

 The Public Engagement Fellowship ($50,000) is for projects far enough into development or execution to present specific, compelling evidence that they will successfully engage the intended public.
 For the strongest Fellowship proposals, both the overall strategy and the practical plan to implement the project will be deeply developed, relationships with key collaborators will be in place, and connections with the intended public will have been cultivated.